Ground Rules

 Can a bad boy angel and a dispirited mortal find a Christmas miracle together?

 Alice Garner scores a great contract to illustrate a children’s book by a famous author, but lack of inspiration forces her to cancel her holiday plans.
-Alone on Christmas to meet her looming deadline, Alice wishes on her Christmas tree angel for help.
+Alone on Christmas to meet her looming deadline, Alice wishes on her treetop angel for help.
+She wasn’t expecting an angel to answer, especially one as surly as Luke.

 Reviews